Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Conclusions

 We study these changes with Chiral Effective Field Theory and Relativistic Mean Field Theory.
-The results of ChiEFT are somewhat inconclusive at $\theta = \pi$ and a pion mass of about $80 \, {\rm MeV}$, with the convergence of many-body perturbation theory becoming worse as the pion mass is decreased, but an initial assessment indicates that the nuclear force may become significantly more attractive at $\theta = \pi$ leading to self-bound neutron matter and axion condensation at $n_B \simeq n_{\rm sat}$ even for $\varepsilon \simeq 1$.
-We model this reduction of the pion mass in RMFT with a decrease of the $\sigma$ mass ($K_{\sigma}>0$, see definition given by Eq.~\eqref{eq:defineKsigma} and related discussion), resulting in an increase of the strength of the attractive part of the nuclear interaction.
+The results of ChiEFT are somewhat inconclusive at $\theta = \pi$ and a pion mass of about $80 \, {\rm MeV}$, with the convergence of many-body perturbation theory becoming worse as the pion mass is decreased.
+Nevertheless, an initial assessment indicates that the nuclear force may become significantly more attractive at $\theta = \pi$ leading to self-bound neutron matter and axion condensation at $n_B \simeq n_{\rm sat}$ even for $\varepsilon \simeq 1$.
+We model this reduction of the pion mass in RMFT with a decrease of the $\sigma$ mass ($K_{\sigma}>0$, see definition given by Eq.~\eqref{eq:defineKsigma}, Table~\ref{tab:Ksigma}, and related discussion), resulting in an increase of the strength of the attractive part of the nuclear interaction.
 Using RMFT, we calculate modifications to the equation of state of nuclear matter at different densities at $\theta = \pi$.
 Combining these modifications to the nucleon masses and nuclear interaction strength, the negative axion pressure, axion domain wall profile, and gravity, we compute the neutron star equation of state and structure at different $m_a$ and $\varepsilon$ shown in Figs.~\ref{fig:rmf phase diagram}, \ref{fig:no ax and norm crust}, and \ref{fig:axcrusts}.
-Qualitatively, the negative axion pressure, the lighter nucleon masses and more attractive nuclear force at $\theta = \pi$ lead to neutron stars with a reduced or missing inner crust and a much reduced outer crust that is partially or entirely at a negative pressure in the axion domain wall for $\varepsilon \lesssim 0.1$.
-Our preliminary investigations of the $m_\pi-$dependence of the nuclear EOS in \ChiEFT suggests the intriguing possibility of axion condensation for $\varepsilon \simeq 1$ at $n_B \lesssim 2 \nsat$ and will be explored separately in future work.
+Qualitatively, the negative axion pressure, the lighter nucleon masses, and the more attractive nuclear force at $\theta = \pi$ lead to neutron stars with a reduced or missing inner crust and a much reduced outer crust that is partially or entirely at a negative pressure in the axion domain wall for $\varepsilon \lesssim 0.1$.
+Our preliminary investigations of the $m_\pi-$dependence of the nuclear EOS in \ChiEFT suggest the intriguing possibility of axion condensation for $\varepsilon \simeq 1$ at $n_B \lesssim 2 \nsat$ and will be explored separately in future work.
+Our future work will also more closely examine the $m_\pi$-dependence of the underlying nuclear interactions, which is generally not well understood, especially those terms that are typically assumed to just renormalize the low energy constants.